Turbo Takeaways

 A Navy Federal pledge loan may be the right choice if you’re already a credit union member, have a qualifying certificate, and want to rebuild your credit history.
 While the loan rates are quite competitive, there are restrictions in place for how much you can borrow and for how long.

-If your goal is to improve your credit score, those restrictions may not matter to you as much.
+If your goal is credit repair and to raise your credit score, those restrictions may not matter to you as much.
 Keep in mind that this is a secured loan, so you may lose your collateral if you fail to repay the loan.
 Ensure you’re able to afford the monthly payments before you borrow the installment loan.